Helia-parto/Helia-parto/README.md

 ## About Me

-I'm a Senior Data Analyst focused on analytics engineering, BI systems, financial analytics, and automation.
+I'm a Senior Data Analyst, BI & Analytics Engineer focused on analytics engineering, BI systems, financial analytics, and automation.

 I work on:
 - Scalable reporting and BI infrastructure